 Twitter handle: @jeffmason1

-BRASILIA, Dec 13 Brazil retail sales unexpectedly dropped in October, highlighting an uneven recovery for consumers in Latin America's largest economy.
+BRASILIA, Dec 13 Brazil retail sales unexpectedly dropped in October, highlighting an uneven recovery in Latin America's largest economy.